redbrogdon/github_reporter/IMPLEMENTATION.md

 *   **2025-11-04:** Refactored `maxRetries` in `GeminiService` to be a top-level constant for better maintainability.
 *   **2025-11-06:** Modified the default end date to be yesterday's date instead of the current date.
 *   **2025-11-06:** Implemented filtering of pull requests by author using the `--exclude-author` CLI option.
+*   **2025-11-06:** Implemented clickable pull request IDs and Pacific Time formatting for `Merged At` times in the report.
+*   **2025-11-06:** Made the author's name in the report a clickable link to their GitHub profile.